Last Updated on May 23, 2020

 If you pick from your rhubarb plant regularly, the stalks should stay tender and usable throughout the season.
 Otherwise, once summer begins to heat up, stalks begin to toughen.
 They can still be cooked and pureed, but they will be far more stringy.

-If you want to save some rhubarb for later in the season, you can chop some and freeze it raw.
 Here’s information on the easiest food preservation methods for wanna-be preservers without a lot of extra time to master the more involved methods.

 What to Do with Rhubarb